jacky-geng/CSE598_compilers_for_ai/README.md

 For every question, you don't need to give too long answer, since long questions are not quite efficient to read and understand.

 For this question, you only need to read the papers.
 Next I will start my quesitions.
 Remeber for all question include this question you should follow the output format.
+You can check other conversations in this project for the format example.

 Common use prompts: